1kgrice/6gc4d7e1d844d2238009a1037a3b9fa1e98960d40/README.md

 ## Additional setup

 This app uses wildcard subdomains for creator pages.
 They aren't always resolved by default on localhost.
 This issue is known to be present on Safari on MacOS.
-If you run into it, you'll need to install an tool to resolve subdomains.
+If you run into it, you'll need to install a tool to resolve subdomains.
 Here's an example using dnsmasq ([credit](https://gist.github.com/ogrrd/5831371)):

 - Install